akirak/kagemusha/README.md

-# ranmaru: A LSP Proxy to Keep the Master Alive
+# ranmaru: An LSP Proxy to Keep the Master Alive

 <img src="./assets/ranmaru.jpg" alt="Ranmaru Mori painting.
 Art by Utagawa Kuniyoshi (ca.1850) from the TAIHEIKI EIYUDEN" align="right" width="300">